 What to do next

-If you want to help hold VSP accountable for any wrongdoings they may have committed in this action, please send complaints to ALL of the following agencies.
+If you want to help hold VSP accountable for their actions, please send complaints to ALL of the following agencies.
 Remember, VSP has actively removed benefits from the member portal and also shut down their provider benefits phone line.

 Office of the National Coordinator (ONC) - 21st Century Cures Act: http://www.healthIt.gov/healthItcomplaints